Richard Clayton's PGP keys and policies

 My long-term signing key is 0x7CF07A65, but please do not use this key for encrypting any traffic.

 I have a number of working email addresses.
-My ancient Demon Internet account gives me richard AT happyday.demon.co.uk -- and I expect to keep this for some time.
+My ancient Demon Internet account richard AT happyday.demon.co.uk is no more.
 Other addresses that I have used, and that all still work are:

-The following addresses may still work, but that may not continue:
+The following addresses may still work, but probably not forever:

 These addresses, once associated with keys, no longer work at all: